IntelegixLabs/Hitaya_Finance/README.md

 It also aimed to first time taxpayers to get started easily.

+## Features
+- Tax Calculator
-<strong>Tax Calculator.</strong> Suggestion on which regime is best for a taxpayer based on current salary, expenses, income, deductions, etc. Get your detailed calculated tax info.
-Tables generated describes tax benefit details.
-Even one can download PDF of it.
-User Interface even a child can understand in just 10 seconds.
-All the data are stored so in future, one can see his/her tax info.
-Clears the clutters of tax filing issues.
-Loads of information to make it easy for beginners.
+- Suggestion on which regime is best for a taxpayer based on current salary, expenses, income, deductions, etc.
+- Get your detailed calculated tax info.
+- Tables generated describes tax benefit details.
+- Even one can download PDF of it.
+- User Interface even a child can understand in just 10 seconds.
+- All the data are stored so in future, one can see his/her tax info.
+- Clears the clutters of tax filing issues by mentioning each statements.
+- Loads of information to make it easy for beginners.

+## Running the Project
 ### 1. Run the .NET Backend Application

 ```